 #1 DIY Car Alternator Wind Turbine – Mother Earth News

 This simple project involves taking a car alternator with a voltage regulator and creating an off-the-grid electricity source for the author’s remote cabin.

 The small turbine is mounted on top of an old TV antenna tower (remember those?), with standard piping and brackets to keep it all secure.
 The system is connected to on-site storage batteries.
 The whole DIY Wind Turbine project was about $1000.

 It’s not the prettiest wind turbine, but it is cheap.
-The author did warn that due to the motor’s weight, getting the DIY wind turbine rig on top of the 20-foot tower was a challenge.
+However, the author did warn that getting the DIY wind turbine rig on top of the 20-foot tower was challenging due to the motor’s weight.

 #2 DIY Snow Shovel Wind Turbine

 This next project makes creative use of a common tool found in the north country; the snow shovel.
 This author bought most of this gear on Amazon and created a tower for his DIY wind turbine on wood 4x4s.

-Most of the material he bought on Amazon is comprised of electrical conduit pipes, joints, and nipples.
+Most of the material he bought on Amazon comprises electrical conduit pipes, joints, and nipples.
 The project generated power with a 300-watt permanent magnet motor mounted on the base.